 Baxter International, Inc. history, profile and corporate video

-Baxter International Inc. is a multinational health care company headquartered in Deerfield, Illinois, U.S. It was founded in 1931 when Drs.
+Baxter International Inc. is a multinational health care company headquartered in Deerfield, Illinois, United States.
+It was founded in 1931 when Drs.
 Ralph Falk and Don Baxter launched the Don Baxter Intravenous Products Corporation, the first commercial manufacturer of prepared IV solutions.

 By the end of the decade, Don Baxter Intravenous Products Corporation changed its name to Baxter Laboratories, Inc., and opened its first manufacturing facility in Glenview, Illinois.